When we first heard about the concept of cat litter alternatives, we were skeptical about their effectiveness compared to traditional options.

 We cannot stress how great alternative pine pellets are.

-The benefits of pine pellets are very much like wood shavings; it is environmentally friendly because it is compostable, it is lightweight, smells great, and is pretty cheap.
+The benefits of pine pellets are very much like wood shavings: they are environmentally friendly because they are compostable, lightweight, smell great, and are pretty cheap.

-You can find these the same places you can buy wood shavings.
+You can find these in the same places you can buy wood shavings.

 The clean-up is fairly simple.
-The greatest thing about pine pellets is that when moisture is introduced, it turns into sawdust!
+The greatest thing about pine pellets is that when moisture is introduced, they turn into sawdust!

 Pros